 The Anteris License Agreement, unless terminated earlier, will continue until expiration of all royalty obligations of Anteris to vTv LLC.
 Either party may terminate the Anteris License Agreement for the other party's uncured material breach.
 Anteris may terminate the Anteris License Agreement at will upon prior written notice.
-Either party may terminate the Anteris License Agreement for the other party is insolvency.
+Either party may terminate the Anteris License Agreement for the other party's uncured material breach.